Empowerment Through Education

 Use Giving Assistant free to support Edpowerment Inc. while you shop.
 Find out more.

 EdPowerment's range of programs offers many giving opportunities for all budgets and intentions.
-Donors may make a general donation to EdPowerment or target one of our three initiatives.
+Donors may make a general donation to EdPowerment or target one of our three initiatives or special fundraising campaigns.

 All donations are tax deductible: EIN 27-201-7667.